victorgalantech/terraform-aws-remote-backend/SETUP_GUIDE.md

 ## ❓ FAQ

-**Q: Why share one DynamoDB table across all environments?**
+**Q: Why use the same DynamoDB table name across AWS accounts?**
-A: State locking uses unique keys per state file, so one table can handle all environments safely.
-This reduces costs and complexity.
+A: With multi-account architecture, each AWS account has its own `terraform-state-locks` table.
+Using the same name simplifies configuration and scripts.
+Since each table is in a separate AWS account, there's no conflict.

 **Q: Can I use different bucket names?**
 A: Yes!
 Update the base name in `scripts/setup-environment.sh` or `setup-environment.ps1` before generating tfvars.